LDNGuide

 Where to eat the best curries from Thailand, Japan, India, Guyana, and more, in London.

 Britain’s love of curry is no secret.
-And given the wealth of communities and cuisines in London, the sheer amount of spicy, comforting, and gluggable curries at our fingertips is a blessing.
-Depending on your mood you can go for something Keralan or Caribbean, creamy or sour—they’re all right here and we’ve picked some of our favourite versions across the city.
+And given the wealth of communities and cuisines in London, there's a huge amount of spicy, comforting, and gluggable curries at our fingertips from creamy katsu to sour gaeng som talay.
+Depending on your mood you can go for something Indian, Thai, or Caribbean—and here we’ve picked out some of our favourites.

 THE SPOTS